JuliaPhylo/PhyloNetworks.jl/README.md

 #### Multiple alleles

-The usual settings for SNaQ consider each allele in the gene trees to be its own tip in the network, however, if there is a known mapping file of allele names to species, and only the species-level network wants to be estimated, this can be done with the following functions:
+The usual settings for SNaQ consider each allele in the gene trees to be its own tip in the network.
+If instead each allele can be mapped confidently to a species, and if only the species-level network needs to be estimated, this can be done with the following functions:
 ```julia
 new_df = mapAllelesCFtable(mappingFile, CFtable);
 new_d = readTableCF(new_df);
 ```
-where the mapping file can be a text file (or csv) with two columns named *alleles* and *species*, mapping each allele name to a species name.
+where the mapping file can be a text file (or csv) with two columns named *allele* and *species*, mapping each allele name to a species name.
 The CF table is the original table with allele names for each 4-taxon subset.
 This function will create a new CF data frame with the species names instead of allele names.